trumble117/townhallapp/README.md

 ### Local Deployment

 1. Place the files (`index.html`, `styles.css`, `app.js`) in a folder on your laptop.
-2. Open `index.html` directly in your web browser.
+2. Serve the files using a local web server (see "Running the App" section above).

 ### Web Server Deployment